 Based in London, Stuart spared a few moments to answer some questions for us about his upcoming appearances with Pinchgut:

-I haven't sung singspiel before.
+From Stuart: I haven't sung singspiel before.
 The main difference will be the emphasis on spoken dialogue.
 It will be both challenging and interesting to work on this, especially with the comic elements that The Chimney Sweep provides!

 It’s been about six years or so since I've sung in Australia so it's definitely something to look forward to.
 It’ll be lovely to sing for family and friends who perhaps haven't been able to see what I've been up to whilst overseas.
 Also, to see some extra familiar faces in the audience will certainly be comforting and most welcome.